nhanwei/k_clique_percolation_spark/README.md

 python get_clique.py sample.csv clique_out
 ```

 get_clique.py: Uses networkx library to find and write out the maximal cliques into clique_out.csv.
-You shouldn't encounter memory issue at here because the main function returns an iterator and avoids storing all cliques in memory by only keeping current candidate node lists in memory during its search.
+You shouldn't encounter memory issue here because the main function returns an iterator and avoids storing all cliques in memory by only keeping current candidate node lists in memory during its search.

 sample.csv: Sample adjacency matrix